allison-abad/code-wars/readme.md

 For these practice problems I focus entirely on Javascript to solve the questions being asked.

 ## Lessons Learned:
-There are multiple ways of solving a code war, it's important to maintain patience and always make sure you understand the question to properly answer it.
-Don't rush into answering the code problem, but instead read it again and break it down.
-With best practice you can solve without having multiple errors.
+Everyday stimulating my mind to become a better developer by coding and reviewing my code and from other software engineers.
+There are multiple ways of solving aan algorithmic question, it's important to maintain patience and always make sure you understand the question to properly answer it.
+Don't rush into answering the code problem, but instead reread problem and disect it.
 # README.md
 # code-wars